The next group class begins July 13, 2020.

 - the subtle difference between trying to change your vulnerabilities and caring for them

-This will be taught in two sessions spanning three weeks from October 19 - November 7
+This will be taught in two sessions spanning two weeks

 Module 3: Softening your emotional bond with food